 5 Things to Understand About Teaching That Will Help You Succeed

 Much has been debated about why education needs to transform, and teachers are fed up with being told what they are doing wrong.
 We think teachers make remarkable accomplishments in what is one of the most difficult professions in the world.
 We also believe that mindset is key in transformation.
-You can take the great work you're doing and make it exceptional, which is why we at the GDCF do what we do.
-However, it starts with the little things like the ones below.
+You can take the great work you're doing and make it exceptional, and it starts with the little things like the ones below.

 5 Important Things to Understand About Teaching